lthiep/lthiep/README.md

--  Greetings, I’m Lat a 18 year old college student.
-Currently studying computer science.
+// 18 year old programmer
--  I’m interested in using this platform to post projects I end up making while studying coding as a whole.
--  I’m currently learning python
+// Currently studying C#

 <!---
 lthiep/lthiep is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.